SEIR-7-06/ajax-and-apis/README.md

 #### URLs

-Before taking a look at the JavaScript, let's take a step back and find out how we can access the data for a book using the Google Books API.
+Our goal is to get some data about books from the Google Books API.

-To access this information, we'll need a URL where we can find the JSON data for a book that matches a search term.
+Just like you would need the address for your friends house in order to visit them, we'll first want to know the address for the book data.

-How does the server know what the request is actually asking?
-This is the job of the URL, a special path that specifies where a resource can be found on the web.
+This address is referred as the URL. **URL** stands for **Uniform Resource Locator** and it locates our resource on the web.

-Let's take a look at the different components of a URL that could be used for an API call:
+We'll take a look at the different components of a URL.

 - **The Protocol:** HTTP — or **H**yper**t**ext **T**ransfer **P**rotocol — is a system of rules ("protocol") that determines how web pages ("hypertext") are sent ("transfer") from one place to another.